section-engineering-education/engineering-education/content/articles/getting-started-with-scala-collections/index.md

 To make the code to complete the complation process, we will add `.max` in the line `println("View: " + lsLazy)`.
 The full line of code will be `println("View: " + lsLazy.max)` to output `max 10`.

 ### Conclusion
-From the above information, we have learned an introduction to Scalable language and also its collections.
-I urge the reader to use the information to gather more knowledge on this rarely used programming language.
+From the above information, we have learned an introduction to Scalable language.
+We have also looked at the collections - mutable and immutable collections and how they are different.

+I hope you find this helpful.

 Happy coding!

+---

+Peer Review Contributions by: [Monica Masae](/engineering-education/authors/monica-masae/)